nmi246/electronics/README.md

-This repository contains schematics for various electronic circuits.
+## This repository contains schematics of various electronic circuits.
+It also contains various components.